liquidctl/liquidctl/docs/developer/protocol/aquacomputer.md

 ## Quadro

-The Quadro exposes four temperature sensors and four groups of fan sensor data (outlined in the preamble) through its sensor report.
+The Quadro exposes four physical and sixteen virtual temperature sensors, and four groups of fan sensor data (outlined in the preamble) through its sensor report.

 ### Sensor report